iak-id/iak-api-reference-docs/docs/prepaid v1 (legacy)/callback.md

 In production environment, IAK will send the response to your callback URL automatically.

-Set your production callback URL [here](https://developer.mobilepulsa.net/production/ip)
+Set your production callback URL [here](https://developer.iak.id/prod-setting)

 ## Development

 In development environment, IAK don't send response automatically to your callback URL.
 You can simulate the response to your callback URL through sandbox report.

-Set your production callback URL [here](https://developer.mobilepulsa.net/development)
+Set your development callback URL [here](https://developer.iak.id/dev-setting)

 Learn more about [sandbox report](https://docs.iak.id/docs/developer-documentation/docs/integration/sandbox-report.md)